-Canon 1D Mark II versus Leica SL
+Canon 1D Mark II vs Leica SL

-The Canon EOS-1D Mark II and the Leica SL (Typ 601) are two digital cameras that were officially introduced, respectively, in January 2004 and October 2015.
+The Canon EOS-1D Mark II and the Leica SL (Typ 601) are two digital cameras that were announced, respectively, in January 2004 and October 2015.
 The 1D Mark II is a DSLR, while the SL is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark II) and a full frame (SL) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Leica provides 24 MP.
+The Canon has a resolution of 8.2 megapixels, whereas the Leica provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is considerably smaller (38 percent) than the Canon 1D Mark II.
 Moreover, the SL is substantially lighter (45 percent) than the 1D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.